chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 ### RAN (Radio Access Network)

 RAN specifies the **UTRAN and the E-UTRAN**.
-It is composed of five working groups.
+It is composed of the following working groups, refer to [TSG RAN](http://www.3gpp.org/specifications-groups/ran-plenary):

 |  Working_Groups | Shorthand | Scope | Specifications |
 | :-------------: | :-------: | :---- | :------------: |